The mom burnout struggle is real.

 So what is it?
 Here goes:

-Be protective of your time.
+Be selfish with your time.

 Did you just roll your eyes because I made it sound like such a big deal and then it was anti-climactic because it sounds so simple?
 Be honest.
 I bet you did.